 4. Silence wooden floors

-If the creak of a wood floor bothers you, spread a little talcum powder in the offensive region and use a broom to ensure the powder falls into the nooks and crannies that are causing the friction.
+If the creak of a wooden floor is annoying you, then spread a little talcum powder on the area in question.
+Then use a broom to ensure the powder falls into the nooks and crannies that are causing the friction.

 5. Repel ants

-Thanks to the volatile compounds contained in this product, ants are unable to cross the barrier into your home – making this a great way to keep them away.
+Thanks to the volatile compounds contained in this product, ants hate it – making this a great way to keep them away.
 What’s best is that it’s safer than the poisons that are sold in most stores.

 Sprinkle talcum powder around the windows and any cracks where ants tend to come into the house, and line the edge of your garden with it.

-6. Shampoo for oily hairJust like it’s useful for getting rid of grease stains, talcum powder can also absorb excess body oil.
+6. Shampoo for oily hairAs well as getting rid of grease stains, talcum powder can also absorb excess body oil.